 Many smart TV users like to take advantage of the Android apps that allow them to watch television channels from all over the world that they wouldn’t usually be able to.
 But within that benefit is also the catch, those apps may not be safe.
 Some of these apps contain a backdoor that abuses an old (but still dangerous) flaw in older android versions (before Lollipop 5.0) that allowed attackers to execute arbitrary code (CVE-201407911), and many of the smart TV’s currently on the market are still using these older versions of Android that contain this flaw.

 But how can you distinguish the safe apps from the malicious ones?
 Unfortunately, you really can’t.
 But below, we’ve compiled a list of some sites known to serve malware to smart TV’s.

-How to protect your smart TV
+How can you protect your smart TV?